 Laura C. Moreno, B.S., is a Ph.D. candidate in the Energy and Resources Group at the University of California, Berkeley.
 Prior to graduate school, Ms. Moreno worked as an environmental scientist at the U.S. Environmental Protection Agency focusing on reducing organic waste materials, including food waste, from reaching landfills.
 Her research centers around food wasted in households in the United States with a focus on measurement and behavior.
 Using her interdisciplinary background in environmental science, human factors, urban planning, sociology, and nutrition, she looks at how food becomes “waste” within the broader contexts of the food system, health, and everyday life.
 With a combination of direct measurement, statistical modeling, and open-ended interviews, she focuses on identifying determinants of wasted food in households that can be used for evidence-based prevention interventions.
 During her Ph.D., Ms. Moreno worked with the Natural Resources Defense Council, leading the first-of-its-kind household level measurement in the United States, based on data collected in Denver, Nashville, and New York.
 She also worked with Oregon Department of Environmental Quality on their wasted food study of urban and rural Oregon households.
 Ms. Moreno has been recognized for her work as a University of California Nutrition Policy Institute fellow, National Science Foundation graduate research fellow, Berkeley Food Institute community engagement fellow, and as one of the University of California global food initiative’s 30 under 30.
 She is also a member of the United Nations expert group on measuring progress towards sustainable development goal 12.3.1.b, which aims to reduce food waste by 50% by 2030.
 Ms. Moreno will receive her Ph.D. in energy and resources in August 2019.
 She earned a B.S. in conservation and resources studies at the University of California, Berkeley.

-Roni Neff, Ph.D., is assistant professor in the Departments of Environmental Health & Engineering and Health Policy & Management at the Johns Hopkins Bloomberg School of Public Health.
+Roni Neff, Ph.D., is associate professor in the Departments of Environmental Health & Engineering and Health Policy & Management at the Johns Hopkins Bloomberg School of Public Health.
 She also directs the food system sustainability and public health program at the Johns Hopkins Center for a Livable Future, an academic center focused on food systems and public health.
 Her research, policy and practice efforts focus on wasted food, urban food system resilience, and sustainable diets.
 Her team has an active portfolio of interdisciplinary research projects addressing waste of food, including focus on consumers, policy and interventions, quantification, seafood waste, and food distribution and donation.
 She is also developing a 2019 conference to identify research needs related to urban waste of food, with support from the National Science Foundation.
 She is on the board of the Agriculture, Food & Human Values Society and previously led the American Public Health Association’s Food & Environment Working Group.
 Dr. Neff is a member of the National Academies of Sciences, Engineering, and Medicine’s Food Forum.
 She received her A.B. from Brown University, M.S. from the Harvard School of Public Health, and Ph.D. from the Johns Hopkins Bloomberg School of Public Health.

 Richard E. Nisbett